goharbor/harbor/docs/compile_guide.md

       $ apt-get update && apt-get install -y libldap2-dev
    ```

-Other platforms please consult the relevant documentation for LDAP package installation.
+For other platforms, please consult the relevant documentation of installing LDAP package.

-## Step 4: Build and Install
+## Step 4: Building and installing Harbor

 ### Configuration

-Edit the file **make/harbor.cfg**, make necessary configuration changes such as hostname, admin password and mail server.
-Refer to [Installation and Configuration Guide](installation_guide.md#configuring-harbor) for more info.
+Edit the file **make/harbor.cfg** and make necessary configuration changes such as hostname, admin password and mail server.
+Refer to **[Installation and Configuration Guide](installation_guide.md#configuring-harbor)** for more info.

    ```sh
       $ cd harbor
       $ vi make/harbor.cfg
    ```

-### Compile, Build and Install
+### Compiling and Running

-Support 3 code compile method: golang image compile, local golang compile and developer manual compile.
+You can compile the code by one of the three approaches:

-#### I. Compile Code with Golang Image, then Automation Build and Install
+#### I. Create a Golang dev image, then build Harbor

-* Build Compile Golang Image
+* Build Golang dev image:

    ```sh
       $ make compile_buildgolangimage -e GOBUILDIMAGE=harborgo:1.6.2
    ```

-*  Automation Build and Install
+*  Build, install and bring up Harbor:

    ```sh
       $ make install -e GOBUILDIMAGE=harborgo:1.6.2 COMPILETAG=compile_golangimage
    ```

 #### II.
-Compile Code with Local Golang, then Automation Build and Install
+Compile code with your own Golang environment, then build Harbor

-* Move Code to $GOPATH
+* Move source code to $GOPATH

    ```sh
       $ mkdir $GOPATH/src/github.com/vmware/